What's left to count in the House? Can Democrats hold the majority?

 "If Democrats won all three of those races in California, then think the odds go up that the Democrats can hold the House.
 But if Democrats lose one of those three, the odds go way down, they lose two of those three, the door slams shut," Mitchell said.

-Sarah Chamberlain, president of the Republican Main Street Partnership group which works with more moderate House Republicans, said she's confident Republican Valadao and Calvert will hold their seats.
+Sarah Chamberlain, president of the Republican Main Street Partnership group which works with more moderate House Republicans, said she's confident Republicans David Valadao and Ken Calvert will hold their seats.

 Republicans also lead in one other tight race: Colorado's 3rd District, where GOP Rep. Lauren Boebert is in the lead by around 1,100 votes with 99 percent of results in.